Menu

 Consider: “Education… plays an out-sized role in people’s lives.
 It can vastly outweigh the effects of family and local community on people’s beliefs, values, tastes, and life paths.
 For the individual student, the investment in time and money, not to mention stress, can be enormous.”
 The New Yorker, September 30, 2019

-The Jean Roth Driskel Scholarship
+The Jean Roth Driskel (JRD) Scholarship

 CLICK HERE TO DONATE